thomasgauvin/Azure-Cognitive-Services-Speech-Azure-Functions-demo/README.md

 ## Get started

-1. Get the full path of `/HTML/synthesis.html`, copy that path, & open it in the browser
-2. In `/Azure Function/local.settings.json`, add your Speech Region and Speech key under values as such:
+1. In `/Azure Function/local.settings.json`, add your Speech Region and Speech key under values as such:

     ``` diff
     {